2eIWDoV7j4/ac-infinity-with-meross/Readme.md

 The service logs each humidity reading and decision.
 It re-authenticates with Homebridge automatically if the UI token expires.

+## Development and testing

+Use the same code that powers the automation container when working locally:

+- Install dependencies once: `npm install`.
+- Run the TypeScript dry-run harness: `npm run dry-run` (optionally set `HOMEBRIDGE_*` env vars to label the logs).
+- Execute the full test suite and build: `npm test`.
+- Point the app at a real Homebridge instance for end-to-end validation: `HOMEBRIDGE_HOST=...
+HOMEBRIDGE_USERNAME=...
+HOMEBRIDGE_PASSWORD=... npm run start`.

+Each command emits structured logs so you can confirm Homebridge authentication, AC Infinity humidity reads, and Meross power toggles before deploying the Docker stack.

 ## 8. Troubleshooting

 - Confirm both plugins show accessories in the Homebridge UI under **Accessories**.